Same-sex marriage in Uruguay: Legislative action

 In June 2012, Minister of Education and Culture Ricardo Ehrlich announced that the same-sex marriage bill would be debated in the Parliament before the end of 2012.
 On July 4, the Chamber of Representatives' Constitutional and Legislative Affairs Committee began debating the legislation.
-The committee preliminarily approved the bill on November 28, and amended it and gave final approval on December 5.
-On December 12, the Chamber of Representatives approved the bill by a vote of 81–6 with no abstentions, and submitted it to the Senate.
-The Senate's Constitutional and Legislative Affairs Committee passed the bill with minor amendments on March 19, 2013.
+The committee preliminarily approved the legislation on November 28, and amended it and gave final approval on December 5.
+On December 12, the Chamber of Representatives approved the bill by a vote of 81–6 with no abstentions.
+All present Broad Front and Colorado Party lawmakers voted in favor, as did 25 National Party representatives.
+Although the Broad Front called for the bill to be approved by the Senate by the end of 2012, it agreed to delay a final vote until 2013 due to threats from opposition lawmakers to oppose the bill if a vote was fast-tracked.
+The Senate's Constitutional and Legislative Affairs Committee passed the measure with some amendments on March 19, 2013.
+One of these amendments established a marriageable age at 16 regardless of gender and sexual orientation, while others concerned matters of adoption and filiation, including allowing married lesbian couples to access assisted reproduction technology.
 The Senate approved the amended bill 23–8 on April 2.
-On April 10, the Chamber of Representatives approved the amended version in a 71–21 vote.
-It was signed into law by President José Mujica on May 3, and took effect on August 5, 2013.
+Catholic groups organized a protest march against same-sex marriage on April 8, with about 200 people participating.
+The bill returned to the Chamber of Representatives in its amended form, where it was approved in a 71–21 vote on April 10.
+A majority of National Party lawmakers voted against the bill citing opposition to the Senate's modifications on filiation.
+The measure was signed into law by President José Mujica on May 3, and took effect on August 5, 2013.